Hulk Hogan: Early life

-Hogan was born in Augusta, Georgia, on August 11, 1953, the son of construction foreman Pietro "Peter" Bollea (December 6, 1913 – December 18, 2001) and homemaker and dance teacher Vernice "Ruth" (née Moody; January 16, 1920 – January 1, 2011).
+Hogan was born Terry Gene Bollea in Augusta, Georgia, on August 11, 1953, the son of construction foreman Pietro "Peter" Bollea (December 6, 1913 – December 18, 2001) and homemaker and dance teacher Vernice "Ruth" (née Moody; January 16, 1920 – January 1, 2011).
 Hogan was of Italian, Panamanian, Scottish, and French descent; his paternal grandfather, also named Pietro, was born in 1886 in Cigliano, Province of Vercelli in Piedmont.
 Hogan had an older brother named Allan (1947–1986) who died at the age of 38 from a drug overdose.
 When he was one and a half years old, his family moved to Port Tampa, Florida.

 As a boy, he was a pitcher in Little League Baseball.
 Hogan attended Robinson High School.
 He began watching professional wrestling at 16 years old.
-While in high school, he revered Dusty Rhodes, and he regularly attended cards at the Tampa Sportatorium.
-It was at one of those wrestling cards where he first noticed "Superstar" Billy Graham and began looking to him for inspiration; since he first saw Graham on TV, Hogan wanted to match his "inhuman" look.
+While in high school, he regularly attended cards at the Tampa Sportatorium.
+It was at one of those wrestling cards where he first noticed "Superstar" Billy Graham and began looking to him for inspiration; since he first saw Graham on television, Hogan wanted to match his "inhuman" look.

 Hogan was also a musician, spending a decade playing fretless bass guitar in several Florida-based rock bands.
 He went on to study at Hillsborough Community College and the University of South Florida.
 After music gigs began to get in the way of his time in college, he dropped out of the University of South Florida.
 Eventually, Hogan and two local musicians formed a band called Ruckus in 1976.
 The band soon became popular in the Tampa Bay region.
 During his spare time, Hogan worked out at Hector's Gym in the Tampa Bay area, where he began lifting.
 Many of the wrestlers who were competing in the Florida region visited the bars where Ruckus was performing.
 Among those attending his performances were Jack and Gerald Brisco.